herluf-ba/ono-lang/README.md

 // primitive types are Number, Bool, String
 // any type can be made optional using 'type?'.
 This wraps the value in 'Some(value)' or 'None'.
 // any type can made into an iterable list using '[type]'
-// all values are truthy except 'false', none and empty list.
+// all values are truthy except 'false', none, unit tuple and empty list.

 // enums can be used to described variants enum Species {